Fjodor44/NSTA/Next_Stop_The_Apocalypse/Lore/Spells&Items/Detonation Surge.md

 it was a spell crafted at UMDA spell scroll is highly regulated. you can target a creature (Spell caster). quite high level 5+

 ## Encounters
-The party encountered an assassin using this spell in session [[Session 1 IC notes|1]]
+The party encountered an assassin using this spell in session [[prologue session 1 IC notes|1]]